DR-Venus: Towards Frontier Edge-Scale Deep Research Agents with Only 10K Open Data

 | DR-Venus-4B-RL | 29.1 | 37.7 | 64.4 | 74.7 | 40.7 | 39.6 |

-- DR-Venus-4B-SFT already establishes a strong baseline, consistently outperforming prior ≤9B agents (e.g., +2.7 over AgentCPM-Explore-4B on BrowseComp).
+- Strong SFT Baseline: DR-Venus-4B-SFT already outperforms prior ≤9B agents on most benchmarks (e.g., +2.7 over AgentCPM-Explore-4B on BrowseComp).

 | Model | Training | BrowseComp | BrowseComp-ZH |